GustavPS/Dose/README.md

 * Advanced Movie name matching
 * Advanced TV Show, season and episode name matching
 * Automatically extract subtitles from video files
+* Support for videos with multiple audio streams

 ## Setup
 DOSE is made up of two parts, the main server and then one or multiple movie servers.
 Each movie server connects to a main server.
 A movie request looks like this: